 Is it better to bathe my newborn baby in the morning or at night?

 This is up to you.
-The most important thing is you have adequate time and don’t have to rush or are likely to be interrupted.
+The most important thing is you have adequate time and don’t have to rush and can avoid being interrupted.

 How long should you wait to bathe a newborn after feeding?

-Bathing a newborn with a very full tummy could mean some extra spills and regurgitation so give her a good 10 minutes in a more upright position.
+Bathing a newborn with a very full tummy could mean some extra spills and regurgitation so ideally give her a good 5-10 minutes in a more upright position before sponge bathing.

 Hang in there and enjoy those first baths; they can be such a special time for you and your newborn.
 Once you’ve got the hang of it, you could even pass this task over to your partner, just be sure to share all the ins and outs of how to bathe a newborn first!